This site celebrates the life and work of sculptor

 From 'Miscellany', Manchester Guardian, 21 September 1906, p.
 3

 According to the catalogue Mr. Cassidy's bronze in the Autumn Exhibition, "The Weaver's Wife", is indended to illustrate Samuel Laycock's lines:

 In Laycock's published poems, however, the lines are spoken not by the mother but by the father of the "bonny brid", and an illustration shows the father nursing the little one, while the last verse reads:

 But though we ’n childer two or three,

 The poet's son-in-law, Mr. Sim Schofield, tells a curious story about the poem, as related to him by the author.
-It was written during the trying times of the cotton famine, and at the time the baby was being born Laycock sat down in a corner of his humble dewelling and wrote these verses; he said he never wrote a poem in so short a time, and that the, if ever, he was under the spell of inspiration.
-The poem was meant for a son, and when told the the-comer was a daughter he made it known that he had mada poetic welcome for a 'lad' and no-one, he said, would persuade him to alter it.
-And so the 'bonny lad' that was to be turned out to be a 'bonny lass' - now Mrs Sim Schofield, of (or near) Manchester.
+It was written during the trying times of the cotton famine, and at the time the baby was being born Laycock sat down in a corner of his humble dwelling and wrote these verses; he said he never wrote a poem in so short a time, and that then, if ever, he was under the spell of inspiration.
+The poem was meant for a son, and when told the the newcomer was a daughter he made it known that he had made a poetic welcome for a 'lad' and no-one, he said, would persuade him to alter it.
+And so the 'bonny lad' that was to be turned out to be a 'bonny lass' - now Mrs Sim Schofield, of Manchester.